 Since these two necessary steps logically exclude each other, the solution is to operate in two different spectra:

 The projection has to be visible to the user, so the computer vision component needs to operate in a different, invisible spectrum such as near infrared in the range of 850nm.
-Most CCD cameras are perfectly sensitive within the near IR spectrum, therefore infrared LED lamps can be used to illuminate the table.
-All light from the visible spectrum needs to be filtered in the camera, so the computer vision algorithm is not disturbed by the projection.
-Eventually an existing infrared blocker needs to be removed from the camera sensor.
+Most CCD and CMOS meras are perfectly sensitive within the near IR spectrum, therefore infrared LED lamps can be used to illuminate the table.
+All light from the visible spectrum needs to removed using an according filter, so the computer vision algorithm is not disturbed by the projection.
+Best results can be achieved by using a bandpass filter for the wavelength used for illumnination.
+Eventually an existing (faint pink) infrared blocking filter needs to be removed from the camera sensor or lens.

 You should make sure that the camera has an acceptable lens and sensor size.
 For lowest latency and best performance we recommend firewire cameras from the top range, such as industrial cameras with a high framerate, resolution and sensor size.
-These cameras usually also come with high quality C-mount lenses.
+These cameras usually also come with high quality CS-mount lenses.
 Cheaper firewire cameras, such as the unibrain fire-i also allow optional wide-angle lenses.
-From the large range of available USB cameras we recommend to use high end models with a native resolution of at least 640x480 at a frame rate of 30Hz.
-A very affordable and relatively good camera for this purpose is the Sony PS3eye, which is also working well under Windows, Linux and Mac OSX.
-DV cameras supporting full-frame mode are suitable, while those with interlaced mode only, will not work at all.
+From the large range of available USB cameras we recommend models with a native resolution of at least 640x480 at a frame rate of 30Hz.
+We also recomment to use more recent UVC compliant USB cameras with MJPEG compression, which provide larger resolutions and frame rates up to 1280x720 at 60fps.
+DV cameras supporting full-frame mode are suitable, while those with interlaced mode only will interfere with the fiducial tracking.

 This application was designed to track specially designed fiducial markers.
 You will find the default "amoeba" set of 216 fiducials in the document "default.pdf" within the symbols folder.
 Print this document and attach the labels to any object you want to track.
 The default fiducial tracking engine is based on the included fidtrack library, which also provides an alternative "classic" fiducial set, which are a reimplementation of Enrico Costanza's d-touch concept.
 See below how to configure the application to use these symbol sets.